Since its foundation in 1998, over one billion Euros have been raised in four different funds.

 the Danish Alternative Investment Fund Managers Act.

-Specifically we have developed a dedicated ESG toolbox that supports our companies:
+Specifically we have developed a dedicated Sustainability toolbox that supports our companies.